chriswudev/template/README.md

 2. Use only the vue composition api i.e. don't use `data: {}, methods: {}` etc.

+3. Use typescript.

-3. Write jest tests for the `user.vue` component
+4. Write jest tests for the `user.vue` component

-4. As you work, commit changes to your local copy of this repo
+5. As you work, commit changes to your local copy of this repo

-5. When you are done create a pull request to the original repo at https://github.com/Wandr-Inc/template
+6. When you are done create a pull request to the original repo at https://github.com/Wandr-Inc/template

 You can add more features if you would like but it is not necessary.
 Quality over quantity